asift91/Manual_Migration/option1.md

             -   Ex: /var/log/syslogs/moodle/access.log
             -   Ex: /var/log/syslogs/moodle/error.log
     -   **Certs:**
-        -   _SSL Certs_: The certificates for your moodle application reside in /moodle/certs/
+        -   _SSL Certs_: The certificates for your moodle application reside in /moodle/certs.
         -   Copy over the .crt and .key files over to /moodle/certs/.
 The file names should be changed to nginx.crt and nginx.key in order to be recognized by the configured nginx servers.
 Depending on your local environment, you may choose to use the utility SCP or a tool like WinSCP to copy these files over to the cluster controller virtual machine.
-        -   You can also generate a self-signed certificate, useful for testing only:
+        -   You can also generate a self-signed certificate, useful for testing only.

             ```
             openssl req -x509 -nodes -days 365 -newkey rsa:2048 \